darrylwest/mock-browser/README.md

 * AbstractBrowser.extend(child, options)  <- extend the abstract object

-These methods are inherited by MockBrowser.
+These methods are inherited by MockBrowser to provide a consistent interface between test and run-time environments.

 ### Extending AbstractBrowser